tanwanirahul/mlnd/Projects/capstone/capstone_proposal.md

 Traffic sign detection and classification is one of the preliminary requirement for autonomous driving to be useful in the real world context.
 Prior work in this field has mainly focussed on building the solution using image processing techniques, and hand coded features followed by a classification model[2][3] with few exceptions[4].
 The relevant work in the field has been well summarized in [1].
 With the recent advancements in machine learning, specifically in the areas of computer vision using deep learning techniques, we aim to build the robust traffic sign detection system that can accurately identify the traffic sign in real time without requiring the prior knowledge of traffic sign locations.

 ### Problem Statement
 Traffic signs recognition has direct real world applications in the autonomous driving and in driver assistance systems.
 Traffic signs are intended to be visible for drivers and have very little variability in appearance.
 Natual variations and calamities such as viewpoint variations, lightning conditions, sun glare, occlusions, physical damage and color fading etc contribute additional complexity and make the problem even more challenging.
 In this project, we propose to build the system for detecting the correct traffic sign given the complex natural images.
+Given we have more than 2 images, we will build the model for multi-class classification.

 ### Datasets and Inputs